nmshd/documentation/_includes/use-cases/use-case-transport-download-file.md

 {% include properties_list.html %}

 Download the File's binary content that corresponds to the `fileId`.
+As the File is not stored/cached within the Connector, the encrypted File is downloaded from the Backbone, decrypted and returned every time this use-case is called.

 ## Parameters

-- `id` of the file.
+- `id` of the File.

 ## On Success